Looking for a swim bag to haul your swim gear? Here are my top picks for the best bags on the market for swimmers.

 Swim bag specifications: 12″ wide x 18″ tall x 7″ deep

-Like the Dolfin bag it has a padded sleeve to slide a laptop or tablet in and out of, a waist strap to help secure the bag around your waist (helpful when it’s full of heavy, wet swim gear), and even a whistle.
-Why not, right?
+Like the Dolfin bag it has a padded sleeve to slide a laptop or tablet in and out of, a waist strap to help secure the bag around your waist (helpful when it’s full of heavy, wet swim gear).

 How to Choose the Right Swim Bag for You